If you are new to jPlayer, check out the Quick Start Guide.

 Both the video and audio formats are defined in the supplied option.

-Then use either the video or audio media when using jPlayer("setMedia",media) command.
+Then use either the video or audio media when using jPlayer("setMedia",media)

 (You must give all the audio formats or all the video formats defined in the supplied option.)

-The solution priority dominates the priority of the supplied formats.
+priority dominates the priority of the supplied

 jPlayer works by finding the first working format in a given solution.

-So in Chrome with {solution:"html,flash"} and {supplied:"mp3,oga"} the mp3 file would play in native HTML, even though Chrome could play either.
+the mp3 file would play in native HTML, even though Chrome could play either.

 The format picked by jPlayer depends on your brower and the solution option.